MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-prefix-suffix.md

 - If a conflict arises, the one who registered the prefix/suffix always wins
 - For your own pages/tables/codeunits, you must set the prefix/suffix at the top object level
 - For pages/tables in the base application of BC that you extend, you must set the prefix/suffix at the top object level
-- For pages/tables of BC in the base application that you extend, you must also set at the control/field/action level
+- For pages/tables of Business Central in the base application that you extend, you must also set at the control/field/action level
 - Use the [AppSourceCop](../developer/devenv-using-code-analysis-tool.md) tool to find all missing prefixes and/or suffixes.
 Configuration options for this tool can be found [here](../developer/analyzers/appsourcecop.md).
-The Rules section explains the different checks the cop will do.
+The Rules section explains the different checks that the analyzer will do.
 For prefix/suffix detection, refer to the Configuration section.
 It explains how to set your prefix in the AppSourceCop.json file.

 ## Examples of acceptable prefix/suffix